danielleaop/bc17-w4d2-project-danielle/README.md

 # 🏊‍♀️🏋🏾‍♀️Activity API (Tracking App)🤺⛹🏾‍♀️

 Welcome to Activity API.
+As humans, tracking our productivity is very important as it helps us see where we've progressed and how we might improve in our fitness journeys especially.

 This API allows users to track their activities, create activities, change and delete them using unique ID codes.

 ## ⬆️ ⬆️ ⬆️ Installation ⬆️ ⬆️ ⬆️

 Command: "npm install"

 Install dependencies:
 "express", "helmet" and "uuid"